-4. Click Save.
-To save these settings as the default for all new users, click Set as Default.
-System Admin privilege required.
+- 1. Click Save.
+Note additional options when settings have been configured: - To save these settings as the default for all new users, click Set as Default.
+System Admin privilege required. - To delete all target/port-specific access client settings for the current user, click Reset all Target Specific.